DanCosta88/vim-getting-started/README.md

 ## Tips

-In order to use MacVim with best plugins installed, you have to download manually someone of them:
+In order to use MacVim with best plugins installed, you have to manually download some of them:

 1. Vundle Plugin Manager [https://github.com/gmarik/Vundle.vim#quick-start]
 2. Pathogen (Plugin Manager Alternative) [https://github.com/tpope/vim-pathogen]